mpks/autoed/docs/pages/multiplex.rst

     /../ED/SAMPLE_DIRS/CRYSTAL_DIR/SWEEP_DIR/DATA_master.h5

 Here, ``ED`` is the data root directory (a directory where AutoED looks for diffraction images).
-The assumption is there is only one data root directory in a dataset path (a complete path of a master file). ``CRYSTAL_DIR`` is a directory where we keep diffraction data obtained from individual crystals.
+The assumption is that there is only one data root directory in a dataset path (a complete path of a master file). ``CRYSTAL_DIR`` is a directory where we keep diffraction data obtained from individual crystals.
 These directories usually